 Supporting someone with a mental health problem

-The vast majority of people who suffer with mental health problems can live full and successful lives.
+Most people who suffer with mental health problems live full and successful lives.
 Especially if they’re getting support from professionals and those around them.

 However, it’s not uncommon for people with mental health problems to worry that people will tease them or treat them differently.

 There are some things you can do to help your friend feel more comfortable:

 Keeping an open mind may help to create a safe environment for your friend which may mean they are more likely to relax and enjoy themselves.